keptn/keptn.github.io/content/docs/0.13.x/integrations/webhooks/_index.md

 *Important Note:*

-* If the third-party webhook receiver does NOT send back the task `finished` event, the sequence will remain in a waiting states and will not continue until it times out or the it receives the task `finished` event.
+* If the third-party webhook receiver does NOT send back the task `finished` event, the sequence will remain in a waiting state and will not continue until it times out or it receives the task `finished` event.

 **Step 1: Add subscription**